 We’re all about giving you support, expertise and knowledge before, during and after your holiday - it’s what we do.
 Our service includes:

 Our reps will meet you at the airport and help get your lift passes, equipment hire and tuition sorted.
-They’ll also be available in Sestriere so, if you need anything during your trip, just check your info pack or the Ski Explorer app to find out where they’ll be, and come and have a chat.
+They’ll also be available in Sestriere so, if you need anything during your trip, just check the Ski Explorer app to find out where they’ll be, and come and have a chat.

 All our holidays include shared transfers to and from your accommodation.
 However, if you would prefer a private transfer, this can be added when booking.
 These are taken by car, 6-seater or minibus, depending on the number of people in your booking.